Three women holding shopping bags walk while talking outside.

 What is your credit score?

-Knowing your credit score could help you identify the best type of card for your current financial circumstances.
-If you don’t have a credit score at all, you’ll need to limit your search to student and secured cards.
 Some credit card companies offer pre-approval tools that let you see which cards you may qualify for before you apply—without affecting your credit score.

 What fees apply?

 Credit cards can come with various fees, and comparing fees could help you narrow down your card search.
 Most credit cards charge late payment fees, which you can avoid by ensuring you pay your bill on time each month.
-Other types of fees depend on the card issuer and the card itself.
+Other types of fees depend on the credit card issuer and the card itself.
 For instance, some card issuers charge an annual fee to use certain cards.

 What rewards program is best for you?